MrFlygerian/portfolio-for-data-science/README.md

 ## Contents
 - ### Deep Learning
     - [Document Summarisation using Keras](https://github.com/MrFlygerian/NLP-Document-Summary): Deep learning model built using Keras to summarise a document in a paragraph.
-A well studied, 'control' document is used (Alice in wonderland) in order to compare results to 'real world data' in the form of some old essays I wrote.
+A well-studied, 'control' document is used (Alice in wonderland) in order to compare results to 'real world data' in the form of some old essays I wrote.
         - [Link to notebook](https://github.com/MrFlygerian/NLP-Document-Summary/blob/master/Document_Summariser_(control).ipynb)

 - ### Natural Language Processing
-     - [Twitter sentiment analysis](https://github.com/MrFlygerian/TwitterSentimentAnalysis): Analysing tweets to extract thier sentiment using Niave Bayes, with custom error evaluation in the form of nltk pos taggers.
+     - [Twitter sentiment analysis](https://github.com/MrFlygerian/TwitterSentimentAnalysis): Analysing tweets to extract their sentiment using Naive Bayes, with custom error evaluation in the form of nltk pos taggers.

      - [Twitter and WordClouds](https://github.com/MrFlygerian/WordClouds): The creation of word clouds from two sources: a given twitter timeline and a given set of twitter search term results.
         - [Link to Notebook](https://github.com/MrFlygerian/WordClouds/blob/master/WordClouds.ipynb).

-    _Tools_: NLTK, NiaveBayes, Twitter API, Wordclouds
+    _Tools_: NLTK, NaiveBayes, Twitter API, Wordclouds

 - ### Business Projects